 - Boredom combined with easy device access

-You don’t need to eliminate all triggers.
-You need to recognize them early enough to choose differently.
+The aim is to recognize triggers early enough to choose differently.

 Building replacement habits

-You can’t just remove porn and leave a vacuum.
+Removing porn leaves empty time, emotional energy, and old cue patterns.
 The brain needs somewhere for that energy to go.
-Physical exercise, creative projects, social connection, even something as simple as a walk outside, these don’t have to “replace” the dopamine hit.
-They just need to fill the space with something that doesn’t cost you your self-respect.
+Physical exercise, creative projects, social connection, even something as simple as a walk outside, can fill the space with something that does not cost you your self-respect.

 Getting honest with someone

 Secrecy is fuel for addiction.
 Talking to one trusted person (a friend, a therapist, a support group) breaks the isolation loop.
-This doesn’t mean broadcasting your history.
-It means having one person who knows the truth so you stop carrying it alone.
+The point is to have one person who knows the truth so you stop carrying it alone, not to broadcast your history.

 Allowing setbacks without spiraling